Letter

 surveying or enumerating as it is also referred to.
 I work as a volunteer.
 I have been out in the winter when my hands

 got so cold, I could hardly hold a pencil or pen.
-I’ve also been out in

-the hot time of the year when it was so hot that if one didn’t wear a cap
+I’ve also been out in the hot time of the year when it was so hot that if

-or hat, a severe sunburn would be the result.
+would be the result.

 About

-four years ago, my wife Martha started helping me, mostly on the large
+nine years ago, my wife Martha started helping me, mostly on the large

 cemeteries.
 Now, she enjoys it as much as I do.
 Some folks frown when I mention